app3d-public/alwf/README.md

 With alwf, you can create applications where the UI is written in HTML/CSS/JS and the logic is implemented in C++.
 It offers a cross-platform API for messaging between the frontend and the backend, supports multi-page routing and event handling.
-Pug templates can be precompiled into C++ code at build time, allowing you to bundle your UI directly into the executable.
+Templates can be precompiled into C++ code at build time, allowing you to bundle your UI directly into the executable.
 You can handle events from JavaScript, send messages to the frontend, and open external resources via the system browser.

 ## Features